 Kids are more prone to be interested in an instrument that fits their musical preferences.
 Asking your children what sort of music they like listening to and what their favorite part of that music is can help to uncover what the right musical instruments for your kids are.

-How important is learning an instrument to you?
+How important is learning an instrument for you?

 Is it important to you that your child study classical music or will you allow them to choose their own path?